 As ‘influencers’ and artists online it is our responsibility to ensure that ‘influence’ leaves a positive and productive mark on the world.
 WhyHunger acknowledges the artist’s capacity for serving as vessels for what the world needs to hear and employs their talents in a way that is revolutionary.
 I am simply proud to bring awareness to this wonderful organization and proud to know that we as artists are making a difference.

-Artists Against Hunger and Poverty is attending an event at BB&T Pavilion.
+Artists Against Hunger and Poverty shared a photo.

 1 week ago